-Now that it is legal in many states, many people are turning to hemp for health benefits.
+Now that hemp is legal in all 50 states (with less than 0.3% thc by dry weight), many people are turning to hemp for it’s alternative use benefits.

 One of its main ingredients is cannabidiol (CBD), which produces feelings of well-being without the “high” of marijuana.
 A variety of products, including capsules and gummies, contain CBD.
 These products, however, do not contain the full spectrum of compounds found in the hemp plant.

 Hemp flower contain the components that many CBD products lack.
 Available online and in dispensaries, pre-rolled CBD is made from hemp flower buds.
 Although some people still roll their own joints, pre-rolled joints are increasingly popular.
 These convenient and affordable products, when properly made, offer the complete benefits of the hemp plant.
 Since quality may vary, it is important to know what to look for when buying pre-rolls.

 During the production of pre-packaged hemp buds or hugs, the pieces fall into the bag.
 These small pieces, known as “shake,” are usually the same quality as the flower buds.
 The shake is then collected and used to make high quality pre-rolls.
 Other producers use ground up nugs in their pre-rolls.